• Skip to primary navigation

 • Beat together the melted butter and sugars until pale and fluffy.

-• Fold in the flour, baking powder, and salt.
+• Fold in the flour, bicarbonate of soda, and salt.

 • Mix in the frozen mini creme eggs and chocolate chips.